ihatethefrench/appendage/README.md

 The only possible error can be that it couldn't append to the file, and in that case it'll print out the corresponding OS Error.

-Everything else is user error and on you.
+Everything else is user error and your fault :)

 ### Enjoy!